-The California High-Speed Train (HST) will travel at top speed from Fresno to Bakersfield.
+The California High-Speed Train (HST) will travel at top speed through the Central Valley from Merced to Fresno.

-The CA-Fresno/Bakersfield HSR-Design/Build Corridor Program stands fully within California's Central Valley and will be a new 98-mile, top-design-speed, fully-separated portion of the 520-mile California HST Phase 1 System from San Francisco to Anaheim, and the subsequent 800-mile Full System, which includes extensions to Sacramento and San Diego.
+The CA-Merced/FresnoHSR-Design/Build Corridor Program is fully within California's Central Valley and will be a new 50-mile top-design-speed, fully-separated portion of the 520-mile California HST Phase 1 System from San Francisco to Anaheim and the subsequent 800-mile Full System adding Sacramento and San Diego.
 (See map in Supporting Documents.)
-A brief description of the statewide HST system follows the Fresno/Bakersfield Design/Build narrative; more extensive information is contained in the CA-Phase1HSRProgram-PE/NEPA/CEQA application, and on the Authority's website: www.cahighspeedrail.ca.gov.
+A brief description of the California HST system follows the Merced/Fresno Design/Build narrative; more extensive information is contained in the CA-Phase1HSRProgram-PE/NEPA/CEQA application, and on the Authority's website www.cahighspeedrail.ca.gov.